ripandlamb/ripandlamb/index.md

 Click
 [HERE](https://shop.ripleyandlambert.com/)
 to go directly to the online shop.

-Our physical shop remains closed due to the COVID-19 lockdown, but we will keep you updated via social media on the reopening of the shop and rescheduling of our events.

-Stay safe and take care of each other.

 <div class="splash">
     <p><a href="https://www.timeout.com/london/news/vote-for-your-favourite-batman-at-this-ace-new-movie-bookshop-110419">"A trove of movie goodness"<br /><br />Time Out</a></p>